Policy 6:40 Curriculum Development

 Personnel

-THE CHAIRPERSON OF THE CCC: The superintendent serves as chairperson of the CCC, with the following specific duties:
+THE CHAIRPERSON OF THE CCC: The superintendent or designee serves as chairperson of the CCC, with the following specific duties:

 1. presides at all regular meetings